-Fig. 15 Evolution of the gas density (upper panels), temperature (middle panels), and radial component of the velocity (lower panels) right before, during, and after the end of a nuclear outburst caused by accretion, from the 2D hydrodynamical simulations of Ciotti et al. (2017).
+Fig. 15 Evolution of the gas density (upper panels), temperature (middle panels), and radial component of the velocity (lower panels) right before, during and after the end of a nuclear outburst caused by accretion, from the 2D hydrodynamical simulations of Ciotti et al. (2017).
 From left to right, the four panels span a time interval of 0.1 Gyr.
-See section "Two More Actors: Environment and AGN Feedback" for more details.
-(Adapted from Ciotti et al., 2017)
+See Section 4.12 for more details.
+Adapted from Ciotti et al. (2017).